siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

 _Note: Need a definition of the state model.
 To include connected/available, active, etc._

 ####Multiple Control Channels

-####SD Card Operation

-* What about cases where there are multiple logical "control channels?"
+What about cases where there are multiple logical "control channels?"
 Example: SPI-connected "front panel" device while there's a USB serial connection open and the data channel is an sd card.
 We would like the front panel to be able to "pause" and "resume" as well as get status reports while the USB serial is is still getting status reports and can control via some UI there as well.
   * Possible solution: One channel is **Data**, and might also be a **Control** (UC_3 mode) but all other channels _that are `I`_ are _also_ **Control**.
 IOW, Control is a broadcast (status reports, etc) and accept-from-anywhere of commands, but will reject GCode from any channel not **Data**.
   * The first "available" `I` channel is the default Data.
   * It's possible that there is no current Data channel, such as when there's an `IC` front panel but no USB serial and no selected SD file to run from.

-## Manual Binding

-* These are mapped to the control and data logical devices:
-  * `ctrl0`
-  * `data0`
-* What's a logical device and what's a physical device?
-  * How do we keep them distinct?
-* Serial devices: `usb-serial0`, `usb-serial1`, `uart0`, `spi0.1`
- * Subdevices: `spi0.1` would be sub-channel `1` of peripheral `spi0`?
+###SD Card Operation
+####Reading a file from an SD card (as Data)
+####Writing a file to an SD card
+####Listing SD Card Directory
+####Initializing an SD Card (Erase/Format)

+## Notes and Open Questions
 * Nested devices:
   * How would we describe an sd card that is on a fin at `spi0.1`?
   * How about an individual websocket on a WiFi fin?
-* "Teletype" Channels: `tty0`, `tty1`
+* "Teletype" Channels: `tty0`, `tty1`.
+Do we need these?
-* File storage devices: `sd`, `flash`, `ram`
-  * Files, stored on those devices

-### Multiple Device Channels